 In Salvador there are 2,9 million inhabitants, making it the most populous city in Bahia and the 4th most populous in Brazil.

-Like any big city in Brazil or in the world, we have to pay attention.
-Our tip is that you should avoid walking with cameras or with your cell phone on display.
-A fanny pack is highly recommended, because it is safer to save your belongings, and practical to take your cell phone and take a pic quickly.
-Avoid walking at night in places without movement, it’s better to take precautions, isn’t it?đ
+Like any big city in Brazil or the world, we have to pay attention.
+Our tip is that you should avoid walking with cameras or with your smartphone on display.
+A fanny pack is highly recommended, because it is safer to store your belongings, and practical for quickly accessing your phone to take a pic.
+Buy an international eSIM to have Internet access to check information, book a safe ride, etc. Avoid walking at night in places without people, it’s better to take precautions, isn’t it?😉

 What to do in Salvador